acapela/monorepo/README.md

 4. Make sure to enable webhooks for `Issues` and `Issue comments`
 5. Set the webhook url to `https://<replace-this-with-your-cool-tunnel-name>.ngrok.io/api/backend/v1/linear/webhook`
 6. Fill out `LINEAR_CLIENT_ID`, `LINEAR_CLIENT_SECRET`, in your `.env`, based on your new app's info.
 Also add `LINEAR_OAUTH_SECRET` which can be any random string.

+### Atlassian

+1. Visit your Atlassian workspace's manage app section https://<WORKSPACE_ID>.atlassian.net/plugins/servlet/upm
+2. Flip on "Enable development mode" in the settings modal (link is at the bottom of the page)
+3. Click "Upload App" and enter https://<NGROK_SUBDOMAIN>.ngrok.io/api/backend/v1/atlassian/atlassian-connect.json

 ## Commit Message Convention